xgirma/ct-template-syntax/README.md

 ```

 Use property binding over attribute binding as it is more intuitive (being a boolean value), has a shorter syntax, and is more performant.

+## Property binding [property]
+Use property binding to set properties of target elements or directive @Input() decorators.

 ## Source